freifunk-berlin/bbb-configs/DEVELOPER.md

     htmode_prefix: VHT
     path: ffe0a000.pcie/pcia000:02/a000:02:00.0/a000:03:00.0
     ifname_hint: wlan2

+poe_ports:                              # definitions for the devices poe Ports.
+You can obtain this info from /etc/boards.json
+  - name: PoE Power Port0
+    gpio_pin: 400
+    value: 0
 ```

-Possible values for band are 2g for 2.4 GHz, 5g for 5 GHz, 6g for 6 GHz and 60g for 60 GHz.
+Possible values for `band` are 2g for 2.4 GHz, 5g for 5 GHz, 6g for 6 GHz and 60g for 60 GHz.
 Band replaces hwmode since 21.02.2.

-Possible values for htmode_prefix are HT (802.11n), VHT (802.11ac) and HE (802.11ax).
+Possible values for `htmode_prefix` are HT (802.11n), VHT (802.11ac) and HE (802.11ax).
 The htmode_prefix setting corresponds with the htmode option.

-For a model using DSA instead of swconfig, you may refer to [`model_ubnt_edgerouter_x_sfp.yml`](https://github.com/freifunk-berlin/bbb-configs/blob/main/group_vars/model_ubnt_edgerouter_x_sfp.yml)

-To create a new model file for a device with swconfig you can use the following commands to get information about the switch on a standard OpenWRT install:
+To create a new model file for a device with **swconfig** you can use the following commands to get information about the switch on a standard OpenWRT install:

 - `swconfig list` to list all switches e.g. switch0
 - `swconfig dev switch0 help` to get information about the switch